shreya888/Daily-Code-Diary/GANs/README.md

 1. FCGAN - fully connected NN
 2. DCGAN - CNN instead

+## Limitations and Weakness
+1. The generator and discriminator continuously adapt to each other leading to notoriously unstable training.
+Finding the right balance between the generator and discriminator can be challenging.
+Achieving convergence to a stable equilibrium can be challenging.
+2. GANs are extremely sensitive to hyperparamters such as learning rates, network architectures, and batch sizes.
+Finding the optimal set of hyperparameters can be time-consuming and requires extensive experimentation.
+3. They require large amounts of training data to learn effectively.
+4. GANs can be misused for generating deepfakes, generating biased or offensive content, or infringing on privacy rights.

 ## References
 1. Ian J. Goodfellow, Jean Pouget-Abadie, Mehdi Mirza, et al. "Generative Adversarial Networks."
 In Advances in Neural Information Processing Systems 27, 2014.
 [Paper](https://arxiv.org/abs/1406.2661)
 2. Martin Arjovsky, Soumith Chintala, Léon Bottou.
 "Wasserstein GAN." arXiv:1701.07875, 2017.